ARTICLE I

 DISSOLUTION

-1. Upon the dissolution of the National Puerto Rican Agenda its asset shall be distributed to other Latino not for profit organizations and such distribution shall be done in accordance with the law.
+- Upon the dissolution of the National Puerto Rican Agenda it’s asset shall be distribute to other Puerto Rican/Latino nonprofit organization and such distribution shall be done in accordance with the law.

 ARTICLE XIV